-Lead Agency: Engineering Supporting Agencies: School Administration School Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake □Flood □Geological Hazards □Hazardous Materials ☑ Hurricane ☐ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☐ Wildfire Description of the Problem: Two buildings at the Sussex County Community College are not designed with windows to withstand wind damages.
-High winds associated with these hazards can blow debris into windows, potentially endangering those inside the structure, as well as damaging the structure itself, if the windows are not impact resistant.
-Description of the Solution: The Town Engineer will provide windows and shutters at the Su ne retrofit two buildings with impact resistant ommunity College.
-Estimated Cost: High Potential Funding Sources: HMGP, BRIC, USDA Commun ity Facilities Gra ant Program, School Budget Implementation Timeline: Within 5 years Goals Met: 2, 6 Benefits: This action will protect two buildings at the Sussex County Community College from wind damage associated with severe weather, severe winter weather, hurricanes, nor'easters, and any debris which the winds may elevate.
+Lead Agency: Engineering Supporting Agencies: School Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake □Flood □Geological Hazards □Hazardous Materials ⊠Hurricane □Infestation ⊠Nor'easter ⊠Severe Wea' ⊠Severe Winte Description of the Problem: Two buildings at the Sussex Co withstand wind damages.
+High windows, potentially endangeri structure itself, if the windows a winds associate ng those inside ed with these ha the structure, as zards can blow debris into Description of the Solution: The Town Engineer will provide windows and shutters at the Su Estimated Cost: High Potential Funding Sources: HMGP, BRIC, USDA Commun ity Facilities Gra nt Program, Scl hool Budget Implementation Timeline: Within 5 years Goals Met: 2, 6 Benefits: This action will protect two buildings at the Sussex County Community College from wind damage associated with severe weather, severe winter weather, hurricanes, nor'easters, and any debris which the winds may elevate.
 Impact on Socially Vulnerable Populations: The two buildings at the Sussex County Community College may be utilized by the public.
 This action will protect the individuals and groups within this structure from outside impacts.
 Impact on Future Development: Not applicable Impact on Critical Facilities/Lifelines: This action will protect the two buildings at the Sussex County Community College from potential wind damages caused by debris.
-Impact on Capabilities: Not applicable Climate Change Considerations: ather events such as hurricanes, nor'easters, s for a likely increase in flying debris which may Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) ⊠Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority □High ⊠Medium □Low Alternatives: Action Evaluation No action Build new structures Current problem continues Costly, unnecessary Replace all windows without on study conducting the May be unnecessary, costly
+Impact on Capabilities: Not applicable Climate Change Considerations: Climate change is likely to increwinter storms, and winds.
+This damage windows. ch as hurricanes, nor'easters, ease in flying debris which may Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure ems Protection (NSP) nd Awareness Programs (EAP) CRS Category ⊠Property Protection (PP) ☐Structural F ource Protection (NR) ood Control Projects (SP) Services (ES) Priority □High ⊠Medium □Low Alternatives: Action Evaluation No action Curre ent problem continues Build new structures Costly, unnecessary Replace all windows without conducting the study May b e unnecessary, costly